rayray1218/PredictDancibility/README.md

 We have designed the following different models for danceability prediction:

-#dot SGD regression
+1.SGD regression
-SVM
+2.SVM
-CNN
+3.CNN
-Random Forest
+4.Random Forest